I AM a Grasshopper?

 We are never labelled as sinners in the bible, that is, those who are born again.
 We are called children of God with God’s “seed” or “nature in us.
 We are told if our nature is “sin” and we wilfully practice it, we are not from God, but Satan (1 John 3-4).

 Paul did say in the present tense “I am the worst of sinners.”
-However, it is not that simple.
-It is said like a label he earned in the past for persecuting the body of Christ, and to this day, no one has taken the label from him.
-Thus, the entire context, as a whole, shows it to be a past tense label, to which very few or none but Paul can claim.
-The absurdity to say this is meant in the present tense, would mean Paul presently is attacking the body of Christ in the same way he did before he was born-from-above, because that is the context for the label.
+He earned this label in the past, for persecuting the body of Christ.
+Thus, the context, as a whole, shows it to be a past tense label, which very few can claim.
+The absurdity to say this is meant in the present tense, would mean Paul is presently attacking the body of Christ in the same way he did before he was born-from-above, because that is the context for the label.

 Why do I need to explain basic grammar to adults who say they know the bible and can discern it?

-Jesus, like Paul referring to the behaviour of the Corinthians, at times would label His disciples as “foolish” or “spiritual perverts” because they could not cast out demon, but this was not a label about who they are.
+Jesus, like Paul referring to the behavior of the Corinthians, at times would label His disciples as “foolish” or “spiritual perverts” because they could not cast out demon, but this was not a label about who they are.
 We all find those few sins we are more easily ensnared by, but to label ourselves by them, is to label the ministry of Jesus, His Gospel and nature with such labels.
-It is horrific level blaspheme. and insulting.
+What you are, after your conversion is a product of Jesus’ ministry.
+Your new identity is by Jesus.
+And so, to claim you are still a sinner is to make Jesus a minister of sin.
 Jesus is not a minister of sin, or sickness or any other negative thing to His chosen ones.
+Light and darkness, sin and righteousness contradict one another.
+You are either one or the other.
+Jesus is not Satan, and a saint is not a sinner.
+A believer is not an unbeliever.
+Because of the contraction they cannot be attributed to the same person.

 I always find it odd that so-called Christians want to affirm how awful they are.
-I am an porn-star Christian, I am a alcoholic Christian, I am a vile sinner, I am a grasshopper and they are too big (etc.).
+I am an porn-star Christian, I am a alcoholic Christian, I am a vile sinner.
+We are grasshoppers and they are too big (etc.).

 Such a confession would logically lead back to God, and how ineffective His is at forgiving, sanctifying and empowering His chosen ones.
 There also could be some connection to the unforgivable sin against the Spirit, by connecting your confession of sinfulness, worthlessness, and patheticness to the Spirit who lives in the believer.

 At the end of the day God gets to play with reality and define reality the way he wants.
 I am the righteousness of God and not that God is the righteousness of God.
-I’m am.
-I am what I am.
-By the grace of God.
+I am what I am, by the grace of God.
 The Bible rejects pantheism, thus, what God creates and gives me, is “me,” or “mine.”
 I am a child of God, a prince of heaven, with free access to the throne, while other created beings do not have this access.
 This is me.
 I am what I am, by the grace of God.